 GUIDE has several initiatives in Gwinnett County to address opioid use and misuse.

-GUIDE has provided handouts on heroin and the brain and addiction to Gwinnett County Public Schools that are available to parents to teachers and students.
+GUIDE has provided handouts on heroin and the brain and addiction to Gwinnett County Public Schools that are available to parents, teachers and students.
 In the coming months, GUIDE will be developing posters and other materials related to opioids that will be available for use throughout the schools.

 Our “Inspired to Make Healthy Choices” monthly newsletter, which features several issues related to opioids, is on display throughout the county each month by several GUIDE partners, including Gwinnett County Public Schools and Gwinnett County Parks and Recreation.